helyOSFramework/helyos_core/tests/README.md

     helyos system logs produced during each test can be found in the folder `tests/logs`.

-    If you encounter any issues starting the containers, please refer to the TestContainers [documentation](https://testcontainers.com/) for instructions on how to set
+    If you encounter any issues starting the containers, try the command `docker network prune`.
+Please refer to the TestContainers [documentation](https://testcontainers.com/) for instructions on how to set
     TestContainers to inteface with your Docker client.

 6. After running the tests, you will see the test results in the terminal or command prompt.